-- 1.1 A safeguard measure may be applied only where: - (a) the Commission finds that the product under investigation is being imported into the Common Customs Area of SACU in such increased quantities, absolute or relative to SACU production, and under such conditions as to cause or threaten to cause serious injury to the SACU industry that produces like or directly competitive products. - (b) such measures are required to provide the SACU industry an opportunity to restructure; and - (c) the SACU industry has submitted a detailed plan indicating how it plans to adjust to meet international competition. - 1.2 The Commission, in considering the recommendation of a definitive safeguard measure, may take into consideration the requirement of compensation to countries whose exports will be substantially affected by any safeguard measure. - Nothing in these regulations shall preclude the Commission from taking safeguard action in terms of a free trade agreement concluded between the Republic or the SACU and any other country or customs territory.
-Any safeguard action so taken shall be taken in line with the terms and conditions agreed upon in such free trade agreement. - 1.4 Nothing in these regulations shall preclude the Commission from taking special safeguard action in terms of any country's Protocol of Accession to the World Trade Organisation.
-Any safeguard action so taken shall be taken in line with the terms and conditions stated in the Protocol of Accession.
+- (a) the Commission finds that the product under investigation is being imported into the Common Customs Area of SACU in such increased quantities, absolute or relative to SACU production, and under such conditions as to cause or threaten to cause serious injury to the SACU industry that produces like or directly competitive products, and as a result of unforeseen developments and of the effect of the obligations incurred by the Republic (or SACU) under the World Trade Organisation; - (b) such measures are required to facilitate adjustment in the SACU industry; and - (c) the SACU industry - (i) has submitted a detailed plan indicating how it plans to adjust to meet import competition; or - (ii) has submitted proof of restructuring that is being undertaken. - 1.3 The Commission, in considering the recommendation of a definitive safeguard measure, may take into consideration the requirement of compensation to countries whose exports will be substantially affected by any safeguard measure. - Nothing in these regulations shall preclude the Commission from taking safeguard action provided for in terms of a free trade agreement concluded between the Republic or the SACU and any other country or customs territory.
+Any safeguard action so taken shall be taken in line with the terms and conditions agreed upon in such free trade agreement. - 1.5 Nothing in these regulations shall preclude the Commission from taking special safeguard action in terms of any country's Protocol of Accession to the World Trade Organisation.
+Any safeguard action so taken shall be taken in line with the terms and conditions stated in the Protocol of Accession. - 1.6 These regulations do not apply to agricultural goods in terms of which the Republic (or SACU) has reserved its right to apply a special safeguard measure contemplated in Article 5 of the WTO Agreement on Agriculture.